nccgroup/singularity/Readme.md

 ## Setup

-Let's say that we want to retrieve the homepage of a tool listening on the localhost, port 8080, of a victim desktop machine from domain "*dynamic.your.domain.*".
-You personally own/manage domain "*your.domain.*".
-You will mount attacks from a server with IP address "*ip.ad.dr.ss*".
+Let's say that we want to retrieve the homepage of a tool listening on `localhost`, port 8080, of a victim desktop machine from domain "*dynamic.your.domain.*" You personally own/manage domain "*your.domain.*" You will mount attacks from a server with IP address "*ip.ad.dr.ss*".
 This server will run the Singularity DNS and HTTP servers.

 ### On the DNS Registrar Web Management Interface

-Configure appropriate DNS records to delegate the management of a test subdomain ("*dynamic.your.domain.*") of a domain you own ("*your.domain.*") to the Singularity's DNS server that we will deploy shortly:
+Configure appropriate DNS records to delegate the management of a test subdomain ("*dynamic.your.domain*") of a domain you own ("*your.domain*") to the Singularity's DNS server that we will deploy shortly:

 * **A Name**: "rebinder", **IPv4**: "*ip.ad.dr.ss*"
-* **NS Name**: "dynamic", **Hostname**: "*rebinder.your.domain.*"
+* **NS Name**: "dynamic", **Hostname**: "*rebinder.your.domain*"

-This sample setup informs DNS clients including browsers that "*ip.ad.dr.ss*" answers queries for any subdomains under "*.dynamic.your.domain.*" e.g. "foo.dynamic.your.domain".
-This also permits to access the Singularity management console using the "*rebinder.your.domain*" DNS name with a web browser.
+This sample setup informs DNS clients, including browsers, that "*ip.ad.dr.ss*" answers queries for any subdomains under "*.dynamic.your.domain*", e.g. "foo.dynamic.your.domain".
+This also permits one to access the Singularity management console using the "*rebinder.your.domain*" DNS name with a web browser.

 ### On the Attacker Host